 Almost 40% of millennials already use voice assistants, so it’s no surprise that voice user interface will be a healthcare website design trend in 2021.

-OhioHealth Urgent Care has an excellent example of a voice user interface (VUI) on their website.
+OhioHealth Urgent Care has an excellent example of a voice user interface (VUI) on its website.
 Their VUI allows patients to ask Alexa about wait times, locations, and more which not only improves patient experience but also cuts down on unnecessary phone calls to the front desk.

 However, there are many other ways healthcare companies can use VUI.